Back to Blog

 FactorYour BankMortgage Broker

-Products availableTheir own products only30+ lenders, hundreds of products
+Products availableTheir own products onlyA panel of lenders (often 30–60), hundreds of products

-Best interest dutyNo (they sell their own products)Yes (legally required)
+Best interests dutyNo (they sell their own products)Yes (legally required since 2021)

-Rate negotiationLimited — take it or leave itCan negotiate on your behalf
+Rate negotiationLimited — take it or leave itCan compare and negotiate on your behalf

 First home buyer expertiseVaries by branchMany specialise in first home buyers

-Grant and scheme knowledgeBasic awarenessDeep knowledge of all available schemes
+Grant and scheme knowledgeBasic awarenessUsually deep knowledge of available schemes

 After-hours availabilityBranch hours onlyMany work evenings and weekends

 You might be thinking, "Can't I just compare rates online myself?"
-You can — and you should look at comparison sites to get a feel for what's out there.
-But there's a catch: the advertised rate isn't always the rate you'll get.
-Your actual rate depends on your deposit size, employment type, credit history, location, and the property itself.
+You can — and you should, both to get a feel for the market and to catch those direct-only lenders a broker can't reach.
+But there's a catch: the advertised rate often isn't the rate you'll get.
+Your actual rate hangs on your deposit size, employment type, credit history, location and the property itself.

 Not all brokers are equal.
-Here's what to look for at a glance — for the full checklist (including the 10 questions to ask in the first meeting and the 6 red flags that should make you walk away), see our dedicated guide on how to choose a mortgage broker.
+Here's what to look for at a glance — for the full checklist (including the questions to ask in your first meeting and the red flags that should make you walk away), see our dedicated guide on how to choose a mortgage broker.

 • Panel size: A broker with access to 30+ lenders gives you more options than one with 15.

-• Communication style: Your broker should explain things in plain English, respond to messages within a day, and never make you feel stupid for asking questions.
+• Communication style: Your broker should explain things in plain English, get back to you within a day, and never make you feel stupid for asking questions.

 • Reviews and referrals: Check Google reviews.
 Ask friends or family who they used.
 A good broker has a trail of happy clients.